e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

 6. Eventually the server will launch.
 The self-load process only has to happen once.
 NB: `hippa_rd` errors are safe to ignore.
 7. When you see `http server started on 127.0.0.1:8000` you are up and running.
 From here on out you can just double-click to launch the program.
-You can also leave it running indefinitely: it does not consume many resources if not active.
+You can also leave it running indefinitely.
+It does not consume many resources if not active: 0% CPU, <1% RAM.

 ![launch](../gitimg/linux/03_linux_loaded.png)